plabayo/tower-async/README.md

 You can find more about Plabayo Sponsorship at <https://github.com/sponsors/plabayo>.

 One time sponsorships (the so called "buy me a coffee", but then via GitHub Sponsors payments), are welcome as much as regular sponsors.
-Not everbody have the financial means to sponsor, so feel free [to contribute in any other way](#contribution) that you can think of.
+Not everybody have the financial means to sponsor, so feel free [to contribute in any other way](#contribution) that you can think of.

 ## FAQ